David L. Mathewson, PhD

 Master of Arts in New Testament

 Do you feel called to a ministry of scholarship and teaching?
-The master of arts with a major in New Testament provides you with the necessary competence in the Greek of the New Testament and an introduction to biblical Hebrew, hermeneutics, exegesis, history, culture, theology, critical research, and global readings.
+The master of arts with a major in New Testament provides you with the necessary competence in the Greek Language of the New Testament and an introduction to biblical Hebrew, hermeneutics, exegesis, history, culture, theology, critical research, and global readings.
 Collectively, this enables you to confidently teach and write in a variety of church and adult education contexts.
-If you are interested in a PhD program, the MA (New Testament) degree is excellent preparation for that.
+If you are interested in a PhD program, or other advanced studies, the MA (New Testament) degree is excellent preparation for that.